Campus Sustainability Menu

 In 2022, iSEE brokered a final sale of the Illinois campus’ Verified Carbon Units (VCUs)* from 2018 to ’21 as part of the Carbon Credit and Purchasing Program (C2P2) through Boston-based nonprofit Second Nature.
 Proceeds totaled more than $660,000.

-That amount, along with proceeds and matching funds from previous carbon sales, are being held at the campus level (the fund totaled more than $900,000 as of Fall 2018).
+That amount, along with proceeds and matching funds from previous carbon sales, are being held at the campus level (the fund stood at about $1.4 million as of January 2023).
 Funds from that account have been used, and are reserved for future use, toward campus sustainability and GHG reduction projects as determined by iSEE and Facilities & Services (F&S) — including the purchase and retirement of carbon offset credits.

 * VCUs are a measure of carbon dioxide or equivalent greenhouse gases (GHG) kept out of the atmosphere.
 By selling its accumulated carbon credits, Illinois’ good work (mainly through efforts by F&S) to reduce GHG emissions will fund additional emission reductions and energy conservation projects on campus.